Join our Elder Rights family!

 Our volunteers enjoy socializing with staff and fellow volunteers.
 You are encouraged to attend our professional development workshops, social events, and staff meetings - you are part of our ADRC community!

-Please contact us if you are interested or would like more information about our program.
+Please contact us if you are interested or would like more information about our volunteer program.
 We will invite you to come and meet with us so we can learn more about your life experiences, passions, and goals.
 As a new member of our Elder Rights Center, we want to get to know you!
 You will also complete a brief application and a successful background screening.